GeoMOER/moer-bsc-base-r/docs/units/_unit09/unit09-07_exercise2.md

 df3 <- data.frame(X = c(3, 4, 5, 6, 7), Y = c(8, 10, 12, 15, 18))
 ```

-This time, name the elements "df1", "df2" and "df3"
+Name the elements "df1", "df2" and "df3"

+Calculate the mean of Y of each data frame using lapply

+# Exercise 5

 Now, create a function "niceplot" that attractively plots Y against X as a point plot and execute this function using lapply to plot all three dataframes at once.
 This function should also automatically change the plot title.